Eswar797/M/README.md

   - Render `Movie Item Details` Route component when the path in URL matches `/movies/:id`
   - Render `Search` Route component when the path in URL matches `/search`
   - Render `Account` Route component when the path in URL matches `/account`
+  - Render `TopRated` Route component when the path in URL matches `/toprated`

 - Wrap the `Loader` component with an HTML container element and add the `testid` attribute value as **loader** to it